This article was first published on 24 April 2020 and has been updated with additional reporting.

 Up To 90% Subsidy For F&B Businesses To Go Digital

-To encourage F&B businesses to build their online presence, Enterprise Singapore will fund an enhanced amount of up to 90% of eligible costs through the Enterprise Development Grant.
+To encourage F&B businesses to build their online presence, Enterprise Singapore will fund an enhanced amount of up to 90% of eligible costs, including digital marketing and manpower costs, through the Enterprise Development Grant.

 To qualify, F&B businesses must be registered and operating in Singapore and have a minimum of 30% local shareholding.
 You must also be in a financially viable position to start and complete the project, of which you will submit relevant documents such as your latest financial statements.